jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 the semester, with one exception.
 A **Final Standard Assessment** will be given during the university's scheduled Final Exam period for the course.
 This final Assessment will cover every Core Standard and Supplemental Standard from the last four weeks of class.
+Students who have already Mastered 80% of the Core and Supplemental Standards as of the penultimate Standard Assessment will be given the opportunity to demonstrate mastery of the material to be covered on the Final Standard Assessment during office hours.